fuglede/burau/README.rst

 ==========

-Methods for finding kernel elements of the :math:`B_4` Burau representation, or helping to show that none exist.
+Methods for finding kernel elements of the :math:`B_4` Burau representation, or helping to show that no non-trivial elements of the kernel exist.

 Background
 ----------